LAST UPDATED: June 22, 2019

 Not all oil drain pans are created equal, and you certainly don’t want an inferior one that won’t hold up.
 Make sure the drain pan you purchase is constructed from high-grade materials.

-A spout is a really handy feature if you want to pour out oil without having to worry about spilling it.
-Your full drain pan will have to be emptied at some point, so it only makes sense to find one with a spout.
+A pour spout is a really handy feature if you want to pour out oil without having to worry about spilling it.
+Your full drain pan will have to be emptied at some point, so it only makes sense to find one with a pour spout.

 - Mesh Screen: Having a mesh screen over your drip pan opening can be a lifesaver if you accidentally drop the drain plug when removing it.
 This is especially so if you need to use a big oil drain pan for large vehicles.